 FAQ

-Yes, feel free to use this same batter over vegetables like broccoli florets, squash, onions, sweet potatoes.
+Yes, feel free to use this same batter over vegetables like broccoli florets, squash, onions, or sweet potatoes.

 Other recipes you may like